+The cash back that you receive when you do a cash-out refinance on your mortgage is not taxable because it is part of a loan.
+Loan proceeds do not count as taxable income because they do not increase your net worth.
+For example, if you take out a $50,000 loan, you have $50,000 more money in your pocket or bank account, but you owe $50,000, so the change in your net worth is zero.
 Since the cash back you receive as part of the loan is secured by your home, you can deduct the interest on the cash-back portion as home equity debt.
 This deduction allows you to deduct the interest on up to $100,000 of debt.
 If you're married but file separately, each spouse can deduct the debt on $50,000 of debt.
 If you use the cash back to improve your home, it qualifies for the higher mortgage debt interest deduction, but the improvements have to be substantial.
 For example, replacing a mirror in your bathroom wouldn't count, but completely remodeling a bathroom would.

-When you file your income taxes, you can't deduct either your mortgage interest or your home equity debt interest unless you itemize your deductions.
-To itemize, file Schedule A along with Form 1040 of your tax return.
+To claim any qualifying mortgage interest and home equity debt in either 2017 or 2018, you'll need to file Schedule A along with Form 1040 of your tax return.
 If you receive a Form 1098 that shows the interest you paid on your refinance, report your deduction on line 10.
 If you didn't, use line 11, and report the name of the person to whom you paid the interest, along with his Social Security number and address.

 Mark Kennan is a writer based in the Kansas City area, specializing in personal finance and business topics.
 He has been writing since 2009 and has been published by "Quicken," "TurboTax," and "The Motley Fool."